Description of Volunteer Positions

 Banner Organizer

-This job involves picking up the race sponsor’s and CMAC banners from the registration desk, taking them up to the race hill and hanging them at the start and finish or at the end of the race taking down the banners and returning them to the Finish Shack.
+This job involves picking up the race sponsor’s and CMAC banners from the finish shack, taking them up to the race hill and hanging them at the start and finish as well as, at the end of the race, taking down the banners and returning them to the Finish Shack.

 2. Race Organizing Committee